SeldonIO/seldonio.github.com/install.md

 Check you have enough memory.
 At least 4G is needed to run everything locally on a single node.
 If you are using a Vagrant VM to run your kubernetes cluster ensure it has 4G of memory available from the host machine.

+ * ***Pods are going into CrashLoopBackoff***

+Check you have enough memory.
+At least 4G is needed to run everything locally on a single node.
+If you are using a Vagrant VM to run your kubernetes cluster ensure it has 4G of memory available from the host machine.